 • Traditional response methods can be time-consuming and inefficient.
 This problem is solved with rapid response capabilities.

-• False positives that impact detection efficacy are reduced with an autonomous, combined EPP+EDR solution.
+• False positives that impact detection efficacy are reduced with its autonomous, combined EPP+EDR security endpoint solutions.

 • The challenge of disparate systems is solved with a single centralized platform that unifies data and workflows.